clever-algorithms/CleverAlgorithms/web/README.txt

 Licensed under GNU GPL

-Also contains a script for generating an epub file, stated by Simen (https://github.com/simen/CleverAlgorithms/tree/master/web)
+Also contains a script for generating an epub file, provided by Simen Svale Skogsrud https://github.com/simen/CleverAlgorithms/tree/master/web
   > ruby generate_epub.rb

-The final output is CleverAlgorithms.epub
+The final output includes two files CleverAlgorithms_png.epub and CleverAlgorithms_svg.epub for epub versions of the book with PNG and SVG based math respectively.

-Drag the file "CleverAlgorithms.epub" into "books" inside itunes and sync to get it on your apple device.
+Drag the file "CleverAlgorithms_png.epub" into "books" inside itunes and sync to get it on your apple device.